X-O1/yield-advance/README.md

 ### 1. You Custody the Funds

 You own the funds.
-YieldWield never transfers tokens.
+YieldAdvance never transfers tokens.
 All transfers (deposits, withdrawals, repayments) must happen in your protocol.

 ### 2. Collateral + Advance Flow

 When a user takes an advance:

 * You deposit the user's idle yield-generating stablecoins (e.g. aUSDC).
-* You call `getAdvance()` on YieldWield.
+* You call `getAdvance()` on YieldAdvance.
-* YieldWield tracks the collateral, computes shares, adds protocol fee, and returns the net advance.
+* YieldAdvance tracks the collateral, computes shares, adds protocol fee, and returns the net advance.

 You then send the user the actual tokens for the advance on your end.